isdood/MAYA-LLM/README.md

 - Measured only the pattern creation time, excluding memory allocation overhead

 The results indicate that the STARWEAVE pattern creation is quite efficient, making it suitable for real-time applications where patterns need to be created and processed quickly.

+## Benchmark 2

+- Iterations: 1,000
+- Time per pattern: ~30.76µs
+- Average memory per pattern: ~317 bytes

+# *Analysis*
+Performance: The pattern creation time is quite efficient at ~30.76µs per pattern, making it suitable for real-time applications.
+Memory Usage: The memory footprint is minimal at ~317 bytes per pattern, which is excellent for handling a large number of patterns.

 ## 🚀 Features